 Uses in Landscaping and Wildlife Considerations

 Does the appearance of this bush in spring qualify it for specimen status?
 Some people think so, though for this purpose a better choice might be Gold Mound.
 Both types are suitable for foundation plantings and short hedges.
+These bushes are relatively good deer-resistant shrubs and fine butterfly plants.

 Plant Care Tips